SumayKalra/cse15L-labreports-winter2024/index.md

 ^C
 ```

+The current directory is '/home'.
 If you cat nothing the computer seems to run something and can not stop it, thus you are forced to hit control C to stop running the machine so you can execute another line of code in the terminal.
 This is not a error.

 <h3 id="custom-id">CAT Directory</h3>